wechaty/docusaurus/jekyll/_posts/2021-05-05-shraddhavp-interactive-wechaty-tutorial.md

 - I have also been technical writer in GlobalCert Singapore and Girlscript summer of code for 2 months each
 - I am also Medium blog writer and also at LoginRadius(My blockchain blog became rally famous)
 - I am really interested in this project as it creates value for people and new bees who want to use Wechaty and also for the dedication with which I work in my current company my leaders are really happy and appreciate the dedicated work I do.
-- I am also interested in working for Introduction ,Landing Page or References Page with a team member
+- I am also interested in working for Introduction ,Landing Page or References Page with a team member.

 ## Links to some of my Technical Writing works

 - <https://www.loginradius.com/blog/async/Blockchain-the-new-technology-of-security-trust/>